I might as well use this part of the page to tell a little bit about myself.

 One more thing to note!
 If I have a game on multiple platforms and I've

 it on one platform I'll mark it as such on all the other platforms as well (examples in my collection would be Theme Hospital, Legacy of Kain: Soul Reaver, etc).
 I think it is a fair thing to do when the games are nearly identical.

-3) Demo discs (splitting them down to individual demos probably wouldn't make much sense).
+3) Demo discs only get one entry.
 If the demo disc contains a full game though - it's going to be a seperate entry;

 So there it is, if you've read through all of this you might as well leave a comment and tell me how you are doing!